cert-manager/website/content/en/docs/tutorials/acme/migrating-from-kube-lego.md

 [kube-lego](https://github.com/jetstack/kube-lego) is an older Jetstack project for obtaining TLS certificates from Let's Encrypt (or another ACME server).

-Since cert-managers release, kube-lego has been gradually deprecated in favour of this project.
+Since cert-managers release, kube-lego has been gradually deprecated in favor of this project.
 There are a number of key differences between the two:

 | Feature                                   | kube-lego                        | cert-manager          |